OpendataDeveloperNetwork/ODEN-DEMO-APP-Public-Art/README.md

-# ODEN-DEMO-APP-Public-Art
+# Neartuit-APP-Public-Art

-The following App demonstrates using ODEN and a dart version of the Transmogrifier to create a simple app that displays public art in from around the world.
+The following App demonstrates using ODEN and a dart version of the Transmogrifier to displays public from around the world.
+This is made possible because the Transmogrifier fetches, converts, and filters public art data from ODEN and delivers it to the app as a json file.

 ## Directory Structure
 The structure and intended contents of the directories in this project are shown in the diagram below: